Calinou/godot-debug-builds/README.md

 ## Usage

+### Windows

 - Download a debug build and extract the ZIP archive.
   - Make sure the PDB file is next to the executable at all times!
 The PDB file must also have the same name as the executable to work.
 - Start the debug build.
 You can either start it from a debugger, or attach a debugger at runtime (if you use Visual Studio for debugging).

+### Linux

+- Download a debug build and extract the ZIP archive.
+- Start the debug build from a terminal.
+You should get a backtrace in the terminal when it crashes.
+  - You can also use `gdb` or `lldb` from the command line to run Godot and get a backtrace using `bt full`.